 All potential riders need to complete to application form which is available from the homepage, dropdown menu or here – Application Form.
-Once we have received your completed application we will contact you with details on procedures of how to secure your place in the race.
+Once we have received your completed application we will contact you with whether your application has been accepted or not, and further details on procedures of how to secure your place in the race.
 Please fill in details on the application form as thoroughly as possible as this will help us to make a speedy decision on your application.

 How do I secure my place in the race?

-Once we have received your application and it has been accepted then a deposit of $200 will ensure your place in the 2018 race is secure (full details will be emailed at the time of acceptance).
-Please note, this is a NON REFUNDABLE deposit and is a statement of intent that you are definitely wish to take part in the race.
+Once we have received your application and it has been accepted then a deposit of $500 USD will confirm your place in the 2019 edition of the Rumble in the Jungle, (full details will be emailed at the time of acceptance).
+Please note, this deposit is NON-REFUNDABLE and NON-TRANSFERABLE and is a statement of intent that you definitely wish to take part in the race.
 We will make preliminary bookings based on this, which will incur costs.
 The deposit CANNOT be refunded at a later date if you change your mind!

 What payment methods do you accept for the deposit or balance in full?

 At the moment, our preferred method is via bank transfer into either our USD ($) or GBP (£) account.